April 18, 2022

 TRANSITION TO COLLEGE

-A 2021 survey of Black students in Florida conducted by the Hope Center for College, Community, and Justice, and funded by Helios Education Foundation, found that the “gap between postsecondary intentions and enrollment rates — also known as ‘summer melt’ — disproportionately affects community college and Black students.”
-Concerns about family obligations, college affordability and lack of support navigating the enrollment and application process create additional barriers for Black college student applicants, according to the survey.
+A 2021 survey found that the “gap between postsecondary intentions and enrollment rates — also known as ‘summer melt’ — disproportionately affects community college and African American students.”
+Concerns about family obligations, college affordability and lack of support navigating the enrollment and application process create additional challenges for African American college student applicants, according to the survey.

 Navigating the application process and making the transition to college can be challenging for students, particularly those entering as first-generation college students.
 UCF has a history of providing access and working with the community to recruit and support students who might not otherwise consider college or successfully navigate their way to and through the application, admissions and enrollment processes.